Apegurus/voting-escrow/docs/CheckPointSystem.md

 _Internal function used by `_delegate`
      to update delegator voting checkpoints.
-     Automatically dedelegates, then updates checkpoint._
+     Automatically delegates, then updates checkpoint._

 #### Parameters